 While many of you will choose to remain with your current employer, some may wish to go further afield and pursue opportunities elsewhere.
 The CA qualification opens doors to countless career paths and exciting positions around the world.
 However, as Alasdair explained, moving on isn't a decision to make lightly.

 The role of a qualified CA in many service lines is very different from that of a student and you will see that your objectives and role in the business really begin to change.

-"The tip I used to give to newly qualified CAs was not to necessarily jump ship on qualifying as a number of them might feel, at the end of the three years, that they need a change of scenery," he said.
+"The tip I used to give to newly qualified CAs was not to necessarily jump shbip on qualifying as a number of them might feel, at the end of the three years, that they need a change of scenery," he said.

 "The role of a qualified CA in many service lines is very different from that of a student and you will see that your objectives and role in the business really begin to change in the first year after qualifying.
 You're not always repeating the same old work from the first three years.

 "It's worthwhile giving your new role a chance and getting the benefits of more experience and knowledge before making any rash decisions.
-You can also look for secondments in other departments if there is another area of the business that you think you may be interested.
+You can also look for secondments in other departments if there is another area of the business that you think you may be interested in.
 This gives you a chance to try before you buy!"